bonomani/devmon/docs/TEMPLATES.md

 #### A 'highest severity' has a higher priority
 Priority from higher to lower
-- red -> yellow -> clear -> green
+- `red` -> `yellow` -> `clear` -> `green`

-One thing to note about thresholds is that they are lumped into one of two
-categories: numeric and non-numeric
+Notes:
+- Numeric operators are evaluated first.
-- Some operateur like Smart match only appy to non-numeric.
+- Some operators, like Smart match, only apply to non-numeric values.
-- Numeric operator are evaluated first

-If no math operator is defined in the threshold, Devmon assumes that it is a 'greater than' type threshold.
-That is, if the value obtained via SNMP is greater than this threshold value, the threshold is considered to be met and Devmon will deal with it accordingly.
-This is ambiguous with '='.
-This should be avoid and replace with the '>' operator.
-(Should raised a warning
+- If no operator is specified in the threshold, Devmon assumes it's a `greater than` threshold.
+If the SNMP value exceeds this threshold, Devmon treats it as met.
+  This behavior is deprecated: Use the `>` operator for clarity and self-documentation.
-TODO: make a deprecation notice)
+  (TODO: Add a deprecation notice)

-If a threshold value contains even one non-numeric character (other than the math operators illustrated above), it is considered a non-numeric threshold.

-Regular expressions in threshold matches are non-anchored, which means they can match any substring of the compared data.
-So be careful how you define your thresholds, as you could match more than you intend to!
-If you want to make sure your pattern matches explicitly, precede it with a '^' and terminate it with a '$'.
+- Regular expressions in threshold matches are non-anchored.
+If you want to ensure your pattern matches explicitly, precede it with a `^` and terminate it with a `$`.

-## The 'exceptions' file
+## The exceptions file
 The exceptions file is contains rules which are only applied against repeater type data aliases.